Advantage organization determinations, appeals, grievances for

 We are making a coverage decision for you whenever we decide what is covered for you and how much we pay.
 In some cases we might decide a service is not covered or is no longer covered by Medicare for you.
 If you disagree with this coverage decision, you can make an appeal.

 When a coverage decision involves your medical care, it is called an "organization determination."

 How to ask for a coverage decision

-Step 1: You or your doctor may ask our plan to make a coverage decision on the medical care you are requesting.
+Step 1: You or your doctor may ask our health plan to make a coverage decision on the medical care you are requesting.
 If your health requires a quick response, you should ask us to make a "fast decision."

-Step 2: Our plan considers your request for medical care coverage and we give you our answer.
+Step 2: Our health plan considers your request for medical care coverage and we give you our answer.

 - Generally, for a fast decision, we will give you our answer within 72 hours.

 - We will respond to "standard" coverage requests within 14 days of receiving your request.

 - If our answer is no to part or all of what you requested, we will send you a written statement that explains why we said no.